It’s not news that life coaching has taken off in a big way, so being strategic is essential to landing clients and growing your business.

 There is a range of digital solutions for life coaches today, but Quenza is by far the most customizable and easy to use.
 With Quenza, you can start, run, and grow your practice seamlessly from anywhere in the world.

 As well as getting your life coaching business off the ground, Quenza can help you with career development with some of its unique features.

 - Quenza Groups: A useful feature (above) for coaching cohorts, teams, and classes with bulk client import, bulk results exporting, progress tracking, group chat, group notes, and more.

-- The Wheel of Life: This unique Activity Builder tool helps you create bespoke coaching assessments using personalized dimensions and scales to explore values, needs, satisfaction, and other life domains.
+- The Wheel of Life: This unique Activity Builder tool helps you create bespoke Wheel of Life assessments using personalized dimensions and scales to explore values, needs, satisfaction, and other life domains.

 - Quenza Expansions: Like the Finding Your Ikigai Expansion, these templates give you a quick, easy way to share tailor-made tools from evidence-based activities, exercises, meditations, and other resources.